 Many cases of blindness in dogs have a gradual onset, so you may start to notice them bumping into things or general clumsiness.
 They may also become easily scared or jumpy and become apprehensive, confused or anxious during playtime.

 Many blind dogs experience depression and end up sleeping more than usual.
-They’re also often unable to find water, food and toys.
+They may also struggle to find water, food and toys.

 You may notice a few physical signs of visual impairment, such as redness around the eye and cloudy or enlarged pupils.

-If you suspect your dog is going blind, speak to your vet immediately.
+If you suspect your dog may be struggling to see, speak to your vet immediately.

 How to care for a blind dog